Contractor vs employee: Pros and cons

 - Regularity and routine.

-- Tax usually taken from pay-cheques.
+- Tax usually taken from pay-cheques by your employer.

 - Set amount of annual leave.

-- Often have to travel to office.
+- Often have to travel to a set location.

 What are the pros of considerations of being a contractor?